daveid77/friend-finder/README.md

 ## Misc Notes

 * HTML5 validation of survey form elements, with event.preventDefault() not invoked until after validation complete, or it would have prevented HTML5 validation.
-Better than [example app](https://friend-finder.herokuapp.com/survey) only checked for blank fields without utilizing HTML5 validation (or checking validity of photo URL input), I feel like it's handled elegantly, using an array for invalid form elements, but open to feedback.
+Better than [example app](https://friend-finder.herokuapp.com/survey), which only checked for blank fields without utilizing HTML5 validation (including checking validity of photo URL input).
+I feel like it's handled elegantly, using an array for invalid form elements, but open to feedback.
 * Github repo pushes autodeploy to Heroku.

 ## Shortcomings